Anyone who wants to explore urban life in Norway will find plenty of things to do in Trondheim.

 If it’s your first visit to the city, I’d recommend a visit to the ancient Nidaros Cathedral.

-This impressive building is around a thousand years old, and is the northernmost medieval cathedral in Europe.
+This impressive building is around a thousand years old and is the northernmost medieval cathedral in Europe.
 It was built to honor Norway’s patron saint, the 11th-century Saint Olav, and is still seen as one of the country’s most sacred places.

 The front of the cathedral is especially stunning.
 Here you’ll see saints rubbing shoulders with gargoyles, while carvings and sculptures represent stories from the Bible and Norwegian history.

 The building is usually open to visitors, and guided tours are on offer to help you find out more about its interesting past.
+The cathedral is an absolute must, and should be on your list of things to do in Trondheim.

 Enjoy Trondheim’s Street Scene